NEURONE-IL/neurone/README.md

 ### Production

-**NOTE:** A Linux Virtual Private Server (VPS) or a local machine with SSH access is needed to run this project in production mode.
+**NOTE:** A Linux Virtual Private Server (VPS) or a Linux local machine with SSH access is needed to run this project in production mode.

 #### Quick deploy (through Meteor Up)